-Kingsman: The Secret Service, written by Jane Goldman & Matthew Vaughn, based on the comic The Secret Service by Mark Millar & Dave Gibbons; directed by Matthew Vaughn.
-Copyright 2014: seen March 10, 2015.
+Kingsman: The Secret Service, written by Jane Goldman & Matthew Vaughn (based on the comic The Secret Service by Mark Millar & Dave Gibbons); directed by Matthew Vaughn.
+Produced by 20th Century FOX.
+Copyright 2014.
+(Seen March 10, 2015.)

 I’ll admit: 80% of the reason I wanted to watch this film was because it was Colin Firth kicking ass (or arse, as in this case).
 I’ve been a casual fan of Firth ever since he graced the screen as Mr. Darcy (both in Pride & Prejudice and Bridget Jones’s Diary), and when I saw the trailer above, the sheer dichotomy of that concept had me sold.